 Submitting Articles or Working Papers

 Upload your manuscript to be delivered to your choice of 750+ law school reviews.
 The UW Law School maintains an institutional account through which faculty may submit manuscripts at no cost.
-Faculty and staff may contact Josh Cutler for access.
-See the wiki for tips on submitting to ExpressO.
+Faculty and staff may contact Jennifer Hanrahan for access.

 UW Law School Faculty Bibliography